 Peter is a former Australian Special Air Service officer who as a young Captain was an adviser in the early 1990s to Lt.
 Gen. John Sanderson, the Australian military commander of the UN Transitional Administration in Cambodia following the Vietnamese occupation of that country.
 Peter got this extraordinary opportunity because he had studied Cambodian culture and history as an undergraduate and, as he says, “I was one of four Australians at the time who knew how to speak Khmer.”

-Peter also served as a political advisor with the UN Assistance Mission in East Timor in the late 1990s.
+Peter also served as a political adviser with the UN Assistance Mission in East Timor in the late 1990s.
 He served briefly in 2001 as a security adviser to the Australian government but resigned over his disagreement with its treatment of asylum seekers.